Check out our open positions here!

-Run for Something recruits and supports young progressives running for down-ballot offices in the United States.
+Run for Something recruits and supports young, diverse progressives running for local office in the United States.
 Since launching in January 2017, we have recruited over 100,000 potential political candidates, endorsed over 1,800, and elected more than 600.
 Over half of those endorsed candidates are women, more than half are BIPOC, and over a quarter are members of the LGBTQIA+ community.
 Win or lose, our alumni have meaningfully and intentionally made life better for millions of Americans across the country.
-We are a high-reaching, hungry team changing the face of politics in America.
+We are an ambitious team changing the face of politics in America.
 Learn more about our work in this clip or at our website.

 There are no off years.
 We have bold plans for 2024.
 Read about them in our Strategic Plan.